 Growing Vines in Containers

 Trumpet vines in containers will not cascade delicately around the edge of a pot.
-They grow to 25 to 40 feet long (7.5-12 m) and span 5 to 10 feet (1.5-3 m) wide.
-Choose a container that holds at least 15 gallons (57 liters) – halved barrels are a good choice.
+They grow to 25 to 40 feet long (8-12 m.) and spans 5 to 10 feet (1.5-3 m.) wide.
+Choose a container that holds at least 15 gallons (57 L.) — halved barrels are a good choice.

-Trumpet vines are hardy from USDA zone 4-9, so there’s a good chance you can leave yours outside year-round.
+Trumpet vines are hardy from USDA zone 4 through 9, so there’s a good chance you can leave yours outside year-round.
 This is ideal, as the vines climb through twining and suckering, and moving them indoors once they’re established may be impossible.
-That being said, make sure your container-grown trumpet vine plants have something sturdy and expansive to climb, like a large wooden or metal trellis.
+That being said, make sure your container grown trumpet vine plants have something sturdy and expansive to climb, like a large wooden or metal trellis.

 Care for Trumpet Vines in Containers